 - Fry over a medium to high flame, ensuring the oil isn’t too hot.
 If the chakli browns too quickly, turn the flame down a bit.
 Don’t touch the chakli until it’s ready to flip, which should be in about 30-45 seconds, if the temperature is right.
 Once ready, flip and fry the other side of the chakli for another 30-45 seconds.
 Gently remove with the slotted spoon and hold against the rim of the kadhai for a few seconds to drain some of the excess oil.
 Transfer to kitchen paper.
 Fry the remaining chakli in small batches.

 - After frying all the chakli, let them rest on a paper towel for 1-2 hours to cool down completely so that they don’t go soft and soggy.
 Gently transfer into a clean and dry air-tight jar and store in a cool dry place.
 The chakli should keep well in an air-tight jar at room temperature for a month.
 It tastes delicious with a hot cup of tea or on its own as a snack.

 - 1. It’s a good idea to first prepare only a couple of chakli and deep fry them immediately to test whether the dough is right.

 - 2. If the chakli breaks while deep frying, there’s too much fat in the dough.
-Add a bit more rice and knead again.
+Add a bit more rice and knead again with some warm water.